Remod-org/Auxide/README.md

 }
 ```

+Configuration should be re-read on server save in case you want to make adjustments during runtime.

 Access control is managed by checking the playerid against the ownerid for an object.
 It also by default checks for team members using the built-in Rust team functionality to also allow team member access.

 ### Full (Work in progress)